Is Apple Good for Heart Patients?

 4. Lowers the Chances of Diabetes

 Apples also reduce the risk of type 2 diabetes in adults if consumed as a daily dietary source.
-Studies have shown that daily intake of apples can reduce at least 18% chance of reduction in development of type 2 diabetes.
+Some large observational studies have found that higher apple consumption is associated with a modestly lower risk of developing type 2 diabetes, though this does not establish direct prevention.

 5. Promotes Gut Health